 The combination of casirivimab and imdevimab may cause serious reactions during and after the infusion of the medication.
 A doctor or nurse will monitor you carefully while you are receiving the medication and for 1 hour after you receive it.
-Tell your doctor or nurse immediately if you experience any of the following symptoms during or after the infusion: fever, chills, nausea, headache, changes in your heartbeat, chest pain, weakness or tiredness, confusion, trouble breathing or shortness of breath, wheezing, throat irritation, rash, hives, itching, muscle pain or aches, nausea, vomiting, sweating, dizziness especially when standing up, or swelling of the face, throat, tongue, lips, or eyes.
+Tell your doctor or nurse immediately if you experience any of the following symptoms during or after the infusion: fever, chills, nausea, headache, changes in your heartbeat, chest pain, weakness or tiredness, confusion, trouble breathing or shortness of breath, wheezing, throat irritation, rash, hives, itching, muscle pain or aches, sweating, dizziness especially when standing up, or swelling of the face, throat, tongue, lips, or eyes.
 Your doctor may need to slow down your infusion or stop your treatment if you experience these side effects.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.